-Located in northeast Alberta, our oil sands business is the bread and butter of our current operations and cornerstone for growth, with vast resources of 6.9 billion barrels of reserves and 23.5 billion barrels of contingent resources.*
+Located in northeast Alberta, our oil sands business is the bread and butter of our current operations and cornerstone for growth.
+The oil sands make up 6.9 of the 7.7 billion barrels of Suncor reserves and 18.8 of the total 23.2 barrels of contingent resources.*

 Our oil sands operations recover bitumen through mining and in situ development and upgrade it into refinery feedstock, diesel fuel and by-products.
 What makes Suncor unique is the combination of our long-term growth strategy, integration across the value chain from production to retail sales, and our commitment to sustainability.
 While we continue to expand our operations, we work to minimize our environmental footprint and contribute to the well-being of the communities in which we operate.